reenakt/project-setup/README.md

-#ToDo App
+#ProjectSetup for mean application

-It is a Mean Stack Application build using Node.js, Angular JS and Mongo DB to  Create, Edit, Update and Remove todolist.
+It is a Mean Stack Application build using Node.js, Angular, mongodb.
 It is a single page application developed using NPM and bower.

 ##Tools Required
 ```